canonical/launchpad-manual/docs/user/how-to/launchpad-api/index.rst

 .. meta::
-   :description: Guide to using Launchpad web services API
+   :description: Guide to using Launchpad web services API.

 .. _launchpad-web-services-api: